 You can ring the Universal Credit helpline for more information on 0800 3289344 or click here

-If you are of pensionable age or a family with three or more children you cannot usually claim Universal Credit and will continue to receive your benefits in the normal way.
+If you are of pensionable age you cannot usually claim Universal Credit and will continue to receive your benefits in the normal way.

 You are normally expected to claim Universal Credit through the government website here